 2) a pattern of unstable and intense interpersonal relationships;

 4) impulsivity in at least two areas that are self–damaging;

-5) recurrent suicidal behavior, suicidal gestures, threats or self-mutilating behavior;
+5) recurrent suicidal behaviour, suicidal gestures, threats or self-mutilating behaviour;

 6) affective [mood] instability;

 7) chronic feelings of emptiness;